 Prepayment is due by noon on the Monday before each luncheon.

-Tuesday, March 3 – “Modernism in CT Architecture,” highlighting contributions made by the Harvard Five in the 1940s, including Philip Johnson, known for his Glass House in New Canaan.
+Tuesday, March 3 – “Modernism in CT Architecture,” such as contributions made by the Harvard Five in the 1940s, including Philip Johnson, known for his Glass House in New Canaan

 Tuesday, April 7 – “The Vanishing Honey Bee” and its current impact, by Howland Blackiston, author of Beekeeping for Dummies.